cosmoskitten/beam/website/src/contribute/git-workflow.md

 1. Browse to the URL of your forked repository and propose a pull request.

-1. Find a committer to review, and @mention them in the review comments
+1. Find a committer to review, and mention the them by adding `R: @username` to the review comments